na-na-hi/renget/archive/iftod.md

 \>Half of them is a detailed description of their sexual organs
 \>There's entire pages of reports about monsters G-Spots, their sensitivity to different kind of stimulation, and incredibly detailed and photorealistic drawings of their genitalia
 \>There's a "Time Attack" column for each monster with a few dozen entries everytime
-\>You can't repress a smirk when you see Rathalos lasts about 20 seconds when subjected to "Rear stimulation"
+\>You can't repress a smirk when you see Rathalos lasts about 20 seconds when subjected to "Rear stimulation"%%

 \########################################

-\>Be Hunter
+%darkgreen%\>Be Hunter
 \>You were sent after a Qurupeco
 \>It seemed like a simple enough task at the time
 \>Now that a Great Jaggi is pulling its cock out of your ass as a Rathalos tries vainly to push its own in, you feel that perhaps that wasn't the case